About Nixon Leaders Center

 - Assist participating students in career development and employment placement.

 We have seen wonderful initial success with the program.
-In academic year 2012-2013, Cape Fear Community College had 30 students enroll in the 3M program.
-As verified and endorsed by the North Carolina Community College system, CFCC 3MP participants maintained a 91 percent retention rate for fall 2013 compared to 69 percent for other minority males and 75 percent for non-minority males.
-Participation was very high this year, and as a result, our participants received awards, scholarships, jobs, internship opportunities, and expanded networks.
+In academic year 2012-2013, Cape Fear Community College had 30 students enroll in the program.
+As verified and endorsed by the North Carolina Community College system, our program participants maintained a 91 percent retention rate for fall 2013 compared to 69 percent for other minority males and 75 percent for non-minority males.
+Yearly our participation is high and as a result, our participants received awards, scholarships, jobs, internship opportunities, and expanded networks.
 In addition, many participants started giving back to the community in service initiatives.
 We are making a difference for our students and our community!

-Who The Nixon Minority Male Leaders Center is Named After?
+Who Is The Nixon Leaders Center is Named After?

 Cornelius Nixon, the New Hanover County entrepreneur known to many as “The Oyster Man.”